 \section{Review of three-dimensional Manin theories}

-We review the construction in \cite{Borsten:2024pfz}, which relates three-dimensional Manin theories to three-dimensional Einstein gravity with a diffeomorphism breaking background stress--energy tensor, in view of the subsequent extension to include a dynamical metric in \cref{sec:bimetric}.
+We review the construction in \cite{Borsten:2024pfz}, which relates three-dimensional Manin theories to three-dimensional Einstein gravity with a diffeomorphism breaking background stress-energy tensor, in view of the subsequent extension to include a dynamical metric in \cref{sec:bimetric}.
 In the latter case, the Manin theory is equivalent to bimetric gravity.

-A three-dimensional \emph{Manin theory} \cite{Arvanitakis:2024dbu,Arvanitakis:2025nyy} is a field theory associated to a Manin pair \((\mathfrak{g}\hookrightarrow\mathfrak d,\langle-,-\rangle)\) that is a deformation of a Chern--Simons theory valued in \(\mathfrak d\) with a non-derivative quadratic term:\footnote{This term appears similar to a Proca mass term but does not correspond to the masses of the propagating degrees of freedom, which are massless.}
+A three-dimensional \emph{Manin theory} \cite{Arvanitakis:2024dbu,Arvanitakis:2025nyy} is a field theory associated to a Manin pair \((\mathfrak{g}\hookrightarrow\mathfrak d,\langle-,-\rangle)\) that is a deformation of a Chern-Simons theory valued in \(\mathfrak d\) with a non-derivative quadratic term:\footnote{This term appears similar to a Proca mass term but does not correspond to the masses of the propagating degrees of freedom, which are massless.}

 where \(\mathbb A\) is a \(\mathfrak d\)-valued connection and \(M\colon \mathfrak d\to\mathfrak d\) is a linear map of mass dimension \(1\) with kernel and image both equal to \(\mathfrak g\subset\mathfrak d\) such that